afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 You will soon discover that Swift (As of now, version 5.3) does not support property wrappers in Protocol declarations, and marking a property as @Published in a protocol will throw an error.

 ## The Problem
 To explain the issue, we will use a Playground to write a quick demo app using Combine and SwiftUI, following the MVVM pattern.
-It will consist of three components
+It will consist of three components.
+(You guessed: Model, ViewModel and View)

-### AnimalGenerator
-This is our Model.
-It holds a list of animal names and has has a method to publish one random animal name via a Publisher.  *(@Published private(set) var name)*

-### TheViewModel
-Our ViewModel, responsible for managing the View.
-It owns our Model, subscribes to it and then re-publishes *name* via its *textToShow* publisher. *(@Published var textToShow).*

-### TheView
-This is a simple SwiftUI View, with a text and a button.
-It owns our ViewModel and subscribes to it.
-It displays the ViewModel's *textToShow* value as a Text whenever the data changes.

-When you tap the button, it calls the generate() method in the ViewModel, that does the same in the Model, and then Combine does the rest.

-#### Initial Code
+#### Here's the Code
 ```swift
 class AnimalGenerator: ObservableObject {